Succession season 3, the third instalment of HBO’s award-winning drama about a wealthy dynasty, has finally arrived.

 Succession season 3 cast: which Roys are returning?

-Emmy-nominated actor Hope Davis has signed on for a multi-episode arc, too, playing Sandy Furness, daughter of Sandi Furness (yes, that’s not a typo) – Logan Roy’s long-time rival.
+Emmy-nominated actor Hope Davis signed on for a multi-episode arc, too, playing Sandy Furness, daughter of Sandi Furness (yes, that’s not a typo) – Logan Roy’s long-time rival.

 Succession season 3 story: it's likely about Logan vs Kendall (again)